-The Incident Commander (or Chief of Police, or designee, in the absence of an established Incident Command) evaluates the immediately available information when confirming whether an emergency or dangerous situation exists that may necessitate sending an Emergency Notification.
+The Incident Commander (or the DACC President (or designee) or the NMSU Chief of Police (or designee) in the absence of an established Incident Command) evaluates the immediately available information when confirming whether an emergency or dangerous situation exists that may necessitate sending an Emergency Notification.
 This may include calls for help, personal observations, reports from other public safety personnel, sights, sounds, and crowd behavior, along with his/her prior knowledge and training.
-The Incident Commander (when established) or the Chief of Police (or designee) are responsible for making the determination that an emergency situation is "confirmed".
-The number of people responsible for making this determination is kept very small in order to ensure rapid decision making and action, and to avoid delay that could be caused by the need to consult others prior to issuing an emergency alert.
-The Incident Commander will be from either the university Police Department or Fire Department for any rapidly-developing emergency.
+The Incident Commander (when established), DACC President (or designee), or the Chief of Police (or designee) are responsible for making the determination that an emergency situation is "confirmed".
+The number of people responsible for making this determination is kept very small in order to ensure rapid decision making and action, and to avoid delay that could be caused by the prior to issuing an emergency alert.
+Any single individual of the above can issue the Emergency Notification, and no consultation with others is required.

-The two agencies frequently form Unified Command in order to provide for a coordinated response.
+When multiple public safety agencies respond, they will form Unified Command in order to provide for a coordinated response.
 In the event Unified Command is established, the decisions coming out have the same authority as if a single Incident Commander is in place.
-Unified Command may be used even though each agency has clearly established responsibilities (e.g., Police responsibilities include incidents involving criminal activity, traffic crashes, terrorism, etc., and Fire responsibilities include incidents involving fires, hazardous materials, structure collapse, etc.).
 Other entities (e.g., utilities, outside agencies, and representatives of public schools) might be brought into Unified Command as needed and appropriate under the circumstances.

-Because the university has its own Police and Fire Departments, it is able to handle all routine calls without reliance on outside entities for the crisis response portion of the emergency.
-If an incident overwhelms the available university resources, however, both the university Police and Fire Departments have mutual aid agreements in place in order to obtain rapid assistance from other agencies in the area.
-If the emergency still overwhelms available resources, requests for assistance are directed through the City of Las Cruces/Doña Ana County Office of Emergency Management, and then to the New Mexico Department of Homeland Security and Emergency
+If an incident overwhelms the available DACC resources, the university Police Department has mutual aid agreements in place in order to obtain rapid assistance from other agencies in the area.
+If the emergency still overwhelms available resources, requests for assistance are directed through the Office of Emergency Management, and then to the New Mexico Department of Homeland Security and Emergency Management.

-Management.
 The Incident Commander (or Unified Command) is responsible for assessing the need for these additional, off-campus resources and obtaining them through the established channels (e.g., through the Emergency Dispatch Center or through activation of the regional Emergency Operations Center).